RishiRaj22/Ghost/README.md

 ##Example use cases:

-Wanna look cool?
+Do you want to look cool?
 Remotely run terminal commands and launch apps without touching your computer.

-Wanna check download status without peeking at your computer?
-Simply,Capture screenshots of your computer and watch it from any device.
+Do you want to check download status without peeking at your computer?
+Simply, capture screenshots of your computer and watch it from any device.

 ##Pre-Requisites:
 ```